In the Beatles, the alliance of John Lennon and Paul McCartney produced some of music's greatest songs.

 The Quarrymen—which at a future point also featured Paul McCartney and George Harrison—would eventually morph into the Beatles.
 Lennon's tenure in the Fab Four would’ve been enough to cement his musical legacy.
 In hindsight, however, it's even more impressive that he made such a clean break from the band that made him so popular.

-Save for a few more high-profile appearances—including co-writing and performing on David Bowie's 1975 No. 1 hit "Fame"—he effectively took off the second half of the '70s to raise their newborn son, Sean Ono Lennon.
+Save for a few more high-profile appearances—including co-writing and performing on David Bowie's 1975 Number One hit "Fame"—he effectively took off the second half of the '70s to raise their newborn son, Sean Ono Lennon.
 He only returned to music in 1980, with the Ono collaborative album Double Fantasy.

 Lennon never had a chance to experience a career resurgence while alive.
 On December 8, 1980, three weeks after Double Fantasy's release, the unthinkable happened: Mark David Chapman shot and killed Lennon outside his apartment in New York City.